 The outcome could have been different if the plumber had liability insurance.
 This scenario is an example of negligence that would likely be covered by the plumber’s general liability insurance policy.
 The plumber could have filed the claim and you could have been compensated or reimbursed by his insurance company for the cost of the damage.

 Further, if you chose to file a claim with your home insurance company and they agree to pay, your insurance company may seek reimbursement for dollars paid from the plumber and/or his liability insurance company.
 If successful, your home insurance company may refund your deductible.

-Hiring a contractor to perform a job for you is expensive enough!
+Hiring a contractor to perform a job for you is expensive enough.
 Why take a chance at drastically increasing the cost by using contractors that aren’t adequately insured?
-For more information on the insurance credentials you should be looking out for, call your Trusted Choice® insurance professional today.
+For more information on the insurance credentials you should be looking out for, call your independent insurance agent today.